 An introduction to basic statistical terminology, organization of data, measures of central tendency and dispersion, and application of statistical techniques.
 Includes elementary probability, sampling, estimation, hypothesis testing, and a variety of other statistical techniques.
-Prerequisite: MATH 1513 or instructor's permission.
-(Formerly cross-listed with BADM 2843)
+Prerequisite: MATH 1413 or MATH 1513